-- Cleaning the Gokaidan which is the dwelling of the Gohonzon (the Primordial Buddha, other Provisional Buddhas, Bodhisattvas and guardian deities of Buddhism) and the three great masters (Nichiren, Nichiryu and Nissen Shonin)
+- Cleaning the Gokaidan which is the dwelling of Gohonzon and the three great masters (Nichiren 日蓮, Nichiryū 日隆 and Nissen Shōnin 日扇聖人).

-- Offerings of flowers, water and some food to the altar
+- Offering flowers, water and some food on the altar.

-First: Preparation of Ohatsu-mizu (first-drawn water of the day for offering water)
+First: Ohatsu-mizu お初水 (first-drawn water of the day)

-Second: Preparation of Obuppan (offering of a bowl of plain rice)
+Second: Obuppan お佛飯 (offering a bowl of rice)

-Next, prepare another offering called “Obuppan.”
-We offer the first bowl of plain rice of the day to the Gohonzon because rice is the staple food of the Japanese and considered as the seat of vitality.
-Boil rice first thing in the morning for Obuppan, and offer it after cleaning.
-If bread is your usual breakfast, offer a bit of the bread before you eat.
+Next, we prepare another offering called Obuppan.
+We offer the day’s first bowl of rice to Gohonzon because rice is our staple food and has been the most important source of nourishment for centuries.
+We boil rice for Obuppan first thing in the morning and offer it together with water.
+If bread is your usual breakfast, you can offer some bread instead.

-After preparing Ohatsu-mizu and Obuppan, next, clean the Gokaidan with a duster for cleaning dust away and a cloth for polishing.
-They are, of course, for the exclusive use for the Gokaidan.
-We take a bath, wash ourselves and clean our house every day, so we ought to clean the Gokaidan in which the Gohonzon is enshrined; in other words, we clean the house which Buddhas, Bodhisattvas, and deities live.
+After preparing Ohatsu-mizu and Obuppan, we clean Gokaidan with a duster and a polishing cloth.
+Both of them are used only to clean the altar.
+We take a bath and clean our house every day, so we should also clean Gokaidan in which Gohonzon is enshrined.

-After cleaning of the Gokaidan, finally offer the Ohatsu-mizu and Obuppan to the Gohonzon and have an Okankin.
-Okankin means “chanting the Odaimoku” in Japanese.
-Actually, when we say, “we hold an Okankin,” it means that we are going to hold a small Buddhist service focusing intensively on chanting the Odaimoku.
-We usually offer prayers to the Gohonzon for further propagation of HBS, our health, safety of family, Eko (transferring Kudoku [merit] to departed souls for their repose), and so on before and after Okankin as a whole.
-Okankin is also called Gohomi.
-Go is an honorific prefix, Ho literally means “Buddhism,” and Mi means a “taste.”
-Gohomi is the word that refined sentiment and profound meanings of Buddhism are compared to a deep flavor of foods.
-Therefore, Gohomi is an offering of the voice of chanting the Odaimoku.
-It is the best offering that is always pleasing to the Gohonzon.
+After cleaning Gokaidan, we offer Ohatsu-mizu and Obuppan to Gohonzon and chant Odaimoku.
+Actually, when we say Okankin, it means a small Buddhist service focused on chanting Odaimoku, but also including prayers to Gohonzon for further propagation of HBS, our health, safety of our family, peace of our ancestors’ souls, and other things.
+Okankin is also called Gohōmi 御法味.
+Go 御 is a honorific prefix, Hō 法 literally means Buddhism, and Mi 味 means taste.
+Gohōmi is the word that compares profound meanings of Buddhism to rich flavor of food.
+Therefore, Gohōmi means that our voice chanting Odaimoku is in itself an offering.
+It is the best offering we can give Gohonzon.

-Every member of our family can live a peace and tranquil life everyday under the protection of the Gohonzon by working hard on the morning Okyuji despite how busy we are or how we are sleepy in the early morning.
-Honmon Butsuryu Shu places great importance on the spirit of Ohatsuho.
-Hatsuho generally means ripe rice ears presented to God (Shinto and Buddhist deities) before autumn rice harvest.
-In HBS, offerings of food and drinks or money that we bought or gained at the beginning of the month or year are called Ohatsuho.
-Morning Okyuji is a symbol for Ohatsuho because we offer not only the first white rice and water of the day but also our first time of the day, whichi can be recognized as a part of our life span.
-This practice, morning Okyuji, makes us keep our modesty on walking the path of HBS faith for a long period of time and living a life mainly focused on the HBS faith.
-Thus, every member of a HBS family has breakfast and goes to school or work or starts doing housework after finishing morning Okyuji every day.
+Every member of our family can live a peaceful life everyday under the protection of Gohonzon if the head of the family dutifully performs the morning Okyūji, despite being busy or sleepy.
+Honmon Butsuryū Shū places great importance on the tradition of Ohatsuho お初穂.
+Hatsuho 初穂 originally meant ripe rice ears presented to gods (Shinto 神道 and Buddhist deities) before autumn harvest.
+Morning Okyūji has a similar symbolism because not only do we offer the first rice and water of the day, but also our first time of the day, which is a part of our life span.
+This practice, morning Okyūji, helps us keep our modesty while walking the path of HBS faith for a long time and live a life focused on faith.